nate-strauser/meteor-cookbook/date-time-moment/README.md

 >   });
 > }
 > ```
 > In this pattern we do the insert right from the client side, which simplifies our code a good bit compared to using methods.
-From the collection2 docs we can learn that even though the autovalue is defined and executed on both client and server, 'the actual value saved will always be generated on the server'.
-We also have the added benefit here of always having a correct createdAt and updatedAt date for this any object in this collection.
+From the collection2 docs we learn that even though the autovalue is defined and executed on both client and server, 'the actual value saved will always be generated on the server'.
+We also have the added benefit here of always having a correct createdAt and updatedAt date for this any object in this collection, this means that Collection2 can also be used to meet any automatic timestamping requirements.
 Collection2 is very powerful and especially useful in conjunction with the autoform package.
-However, the up front effor of defining a data schema is not always desirable.
+However, the up front effort of defining a data schema is not always desirable.
 It is possible to use both collection-hooks and collection2 on the same collection, if desired.